-village of Maidstone, Friday ncy Dawes and their tiny inmorning, despite the efforts fant escaped but were unable of three fire departments, to rescue anything.
+Flood and they Fire completely destroyed with four pumpers. reside on Highwaya house and its contents in the Mr. and Mrs. James and Navillage of Maidstone, Friday ncy Dawes and their tiny inmorning, despite the efforts fant escaped but were unable of three fire departments, to rescue anything.
 They were renting the home from Mr. and Mrs. Ronald Holland of Plymouth, Michigan.
-Sandwich South fire department answered the call and summoned help from Maidstone, Essex and Sandwich W. There was some insurance on the house.